-Previous proteomic explorations focused primarily on gel electrophoresis combined with tandem Mass Spectrometry Analysis (MSA), and Zebrafish proteomes for embryonic stages, liver, and lens were described.
+Previous proteomic explorations focused primarily on gel electrophoresis combined with tandem Mass Spectrometry analysis (MS/MS), and zebra fish proteomes for embryonic stages, liver, and lens were described.
 The number of proteins discovered is small, ranging from a few hundred to several thousand.
-Liquid Chromatography (LC) has been more popular in the last five years for protein separation prior to Mass Spectrometry Analysis.
-Zebrafish proteomes for lungs, cerebellum, nucleus accumbens, tail, muscle fibers, and other organs have been described using this method.
+Liquid Chromatography (LC) has been more popular in the last five years for protein separation prior to MS/MS. Zebra fish proteomes for lungs, cerebellum, nucleus acumens, tail, muscle fibers, and other organs have been described using this method.
 The new method has discovered thousands of proteins, ranging from few more hundred to over four thousand.
-In recent years, there has been a growing tendency to use zebrafish for developmental analysis, clinical research, and chemical toxicity evaluations.
+In recent years, there has been a growing tendency to use zebra fish for developmental analysis, clinical research, and chemical toxicity evaluations.